pablodecm/phd_thesis/src/101_chapter_1.md

 quantum effects are relevant, such as interactions between highly relativistic particles.
-In QFT, all the known physical processes in the universe are explained in terms of the state and dynamics of set of fundamental tensor fields.
+In QFT, all the known physical processes in the universe are explained in terms of the state and dynamics of a set of fundamental tensor fields.
 A tensor field can be defined as a continuous and differentiable set of values, such a scalar or a vector, that exist for any given location and time.
 For simplicity, the fields in QFT are usually defined in a relativistic